-How to Stop a Cat From Licking a Wound
+How To Stop A Cat From Licking A Wound

 As a loving cat owner, you do everything you can to help your cat recover from illnesses and injuries.
 If your cat has a wound, doing what's best for your cat may mean keeping them from licking the spot of the injury.
 This can be a bit of a challenge for pet owners, but with a little creativity, you can keep your cat from interfering with their wound's healing so they get better sooner.
 If you happen to have a pet first aid kit on hand with ointments or gauze wraps, you can do some simple wound care yourself.